RachelHuangZW/SQL-Surgeon/README.md

 ## How It Works

 SQL Surgeon is built as a **LangGraph state machine**, not a simple LLM chain.
 The graph has a built-in review-and-retry loop so the agent can catch and correct low-quality advice before surfacing it.
+When a `table_name` is provided, the graph also runs a live sandbox benchmark to validate the optimized SQL.

 ```
-run_explain → identify_issues → generate_advice → review_advice
+run_explain → identify_issue → generate_advice → review_advice
                    ↑                                    |
-                    └──────────── retry (max 2) ─────────┘
+                   └──────────── retry (max 2) ─────────┤
+                                                         |
+                                               (table_name provided)
+                                                         ↓
+                                         generate_benchmark_schema → END
                                                          |
                                                         END
 ```